Azer0s/Persephone/README.md

 ## Pop value from stack

-`pop`

-Removes the top most value from the stack
+`pop` removes the top most value from the stack

 ## Prepare a variable for function return